Orly Silvas, geb. Zweigel

 Shoemaker’s workshop in Mainstraße 13

-In June 2017 stumbling stones for the murdered Bukspan-Family will be layed in the Mainstrasse in the old town of Frankfurt.
+In June 2017 stumbling stones for their murdered relatives, Moshe, Toni, Ruth and Edith Bukspan will be layed in the Mainstrasse in the old town of Frankfurt.

 - Oral and written informations by Orly Silvas and Ehud Zweigel and their Family